carlini/c-chat-gpt-2/README.md

 Human:
 ```

 and from here you can just interact with it however you want.
 Remember though, this model is probably 1,000x smaller than GPT-3, who knows how much smaller than GPT-4, trained for probably thousands of times fewer steps, and is not fine-tuned to be a good chat model.
 So don't expect much.
 But it will run.

+# Colab
+For the impatient, a notebook to compile the source code and do inference in a Colab VM (free tier, no hardware acceleration, from a terminal within a code cell) is available [here](https://github.com/virtualramblas/python-notebooks-repo/tree/main/Colab/C-GPT).

 # LICENSE